Accessible for the Developer and Business plan users only.

-- Click on "Resync Sites" at the top right corner
+- Click on "Resync Apps" at the top right corner

-- From the popup you can click "Resync All" so all your sites will be updated
+- From the popup you can click "Resync All" so all your apps will be updated

 You have now successfully created a firewall rule and attached it to your site!

 In the next article let's take a look at Firewall Modules.
-A firewall module is a group of custom firewall rules, which can be applied to your sites.
+A firewall module is a group of custom firewall rules, which can be applied to your apps, all at once.